 If you are the person who is keen to have a job in the finance department, you should concentrate on the following details.
 A career in finance is not just about money, it is multifaceted.
-Banking is much sought after job-related to the finance field Jobs.
-We have discussed some career options for finance professionals.
+Banking is much sought after job-related to the finance field of Jobs.
+Hence, we have discussed some career options for finance professionals.

 1) Investment Banking